 1. Rustic candles in mason jars

-2. Chunky wool throws and afghans (Take up knitting?)
+2. Create a Hygge Living Room with Chunky wool throws and afghans (Take up knitting?)

 3. Creamy white and neutral pillows piled on your bed to create a hygge sanctuary

 4. Soft white candle pillars set around the house and in the windows – share the light!

 5. It’s pretty hard to cozy up a cubicle, but a soft shawl or sweater can help

 6. Bring in some favorite photos of family, friends, the dog, and trips you love